Deploy AWS Lightsail Container Services

 Why can't I use custom domains with my container service?

-How many custom domains can I configure?
+How many custom domains can I use with a container service?

-Private Registry Access
+Private Registry & ECR

 Using a different cloud?